 All Texas 50(a)(6) loans must be delivered with Special Feature Code 304 and must have appraisals.
-Appraisal Waivers are not acceptable for this type of loan.
+An appraisal is required, an alternative property valuation is not acceptable for this type of loan.

-2.7 Ineligible Transactions, Products or Attributes (11/30/23)
+2.7 Ineligible Transactions, Products or Attributes (04/03/25) 11